G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Modeling and rating in multi-level games

 It is worthwhile to note that setting $\kappa=2$ we obtain

-which, after replacement $\sigma \leftarrow \sigma/2$ is the same as the correction function for the binary games in \eqref{G.z.Elo}.
+which, after replacement $\sigma \leftarrow \sigma/2$ is the same as the expected score for the binary games in \eqref{G.z.Elo}.
 In such a case, moving from the binary to the ternary games, the only change required in the algorithm is to use the fractional score for the draw (\ie $\tilde{y}_t=\frac{1}{2}$).
 This explains why the transition from the binary to ternary games is seemingly effortless in the Elo algorithm.

-However, as mentioned in \secref{Sec:Intro} there is a cost associated with this apparent simplicity: using (implicitly) the value $\kappa=2$ corresponds approximately to the assumption of $50\%$ of draws in the games \cite[Sec~3.2]{Szczecinski20}. \end{itemize}
+However, as mentioned in \secref{Sec:Intro} there is a cost associated with this apparent simplicity: not only we hide the ternary-outcomes model but also, using (implicitly) the value $\kappa=2$ corresponds approximately to the assumption of $50\%$ of draws in the games \citep[Sec~3.2]{Szczecinski20}. \end{itemize}

-The main differences with the Elo rating lie in i) the definition of the ``expected score'' function $G(z)$, and ii) the set over which the scores $\tilde{y}\in\tilde\mcY$ are defined.
-As for the latter, from the antisymmetry $\delta_h=-\delta_{J-h}$ and \eqref{delta.tilde} we obtain